bill790/atdocs/hardware/hardware-101.md

 *   **Stable state**: Single on/off state mapped to a stable high or low value.

+*   **Stable state**: Single on/off state mapped to a stable high or low value.
     ![""](https://developer.android.google.cn/things/images/digital-1.png)

 *   **Pulse train**: Series of digital signal pulses with variable frequency and width transmitted continuously over time.

+*   **Pulse train**: Series of digital signal pulses with variable frequency and width transmitted continuously over time.
     ![""](https://developer.android.google.cn/things/images/digital-2.png)

 *   **Serial communication**: Series of digital 1s and 0s representing individual bits of a binary number.

+*   **Serial communication**: Series of digital 1s and 0s representing individual bits of a binary number.
     ![""](https://developer.android.google.cn/things/images/digital-3.png)

+For more information on analog and digital I/O, see [Sensors and Transducers](http://www.electronics-tutorials.ws/io/io_1.html) and [Binary Numbers](http://www.electronics-tutorials.ws/binary/bin_1.html).

 For more information on analog and digital I/O, see [Sensors and Transducers](http://www.electronics-tutorials.ws/io/io_1.html) and [Binary Numbers](http://www.electronics-tutorials.ws/binary/bin_1.html).
 ## Pull-ups and pull-downs

 ## 上拉 和 下拉